RRuchii123/Dacoid-Digital/README.md

 Introduction:
-This project was developed as an assignment for Dacoid Digital.
+This project was developed as an assignment for Dacoid Digital by Vaishnavi Dubey.

 Technologies Used:
 HTML